 - Ensure the planning, delivery and assessment of a broad, balanced, creative and challenging curriculum provides a variety of opportunities for all pupils

 - Improve the quality of teaching and support so that it is consistently good and better

 - Improve the standards of reading across the school with a focus on the number of children achieving greater depth at the end of each key stage

 - Improve the attainment and progress of boys writing

 - Improve attendance for disadvantaged pupils and those who have special educational needs and/or disabilities

 Governors can be contacted via email to the school at: firstname.lastname@example.org or by letter to the school.
 Please mark your email or letter FAO the Chair of Governors and we will ensure that your communication is passed on.
-Any emails will be handled in confidence.
+All communications will be handled in confidence.